Medical Home Initiative

-The Medical Home Initiative is now in its fifth year, supporting seven safety net clinics working to adopt patient-centered medical home standards.
+The Medical Home Initiative supports safety net clinics working to adopt patient-centered medical home practices.

-The Medical Home Initiative began with four clinics in 2007 and currently involves seven clinics working to implement medical home standards as defined by the National Committee for Quality Assurance (NCQA).
-NCQA standards encompass nine areas that together address access to care, quality and safety, and patient engagement in their care.
+The REACH Medical Home Initiative provides intensive technical assistance and coaching to safety net health care clinics in the foundation’s service area committed to changing their clinic practices to reflect nationally recognized medical home standards as defined by the National Committee for Quality Assurance (NCQA).
+The NCQA standards encompass nine areas that together address access to care, quality and safety, and patient engagement in their care.

-A technical assistance team from Qualis Health provides training, tailored technical assistance and a learning collaborative to support the clinics’ quality improvement activities.
-With technical assistance support, participating safety net clinics have reviewed their technology capacity, including utilization of practice management systems; examined how they handle appointment scheduling and patient flow; worked on procedures for data tracking and reporting; and initiated efforts to establish care teams, set quality improvement goals and quality measures.
+Quality improvement consultants from Qualis Health provide clinic staffs with tailored technical assistance and training, and a learning collaborative to support the clinics’ medical home transformation efforts.
+Since the start of the initiative in 2007, the consulting team has helped participating clinics review their technology capacity and utilization of practice management systems; examine how they handle appointment scheduling and patient flow; retool data tracking and reporting procedures; and reorganize staff into multidisciplinary care teams, set quality improvement goals and quality measures.

 Read a blog post (published April 10, 2012) on the REACH Foundation’s experience in supporting the initiative.